mlabuda2/nf-tower-docs/docs/supported_software/fusion/fusion.md

 ## Additional notes on Fusion behaviour from Jordi

 Fusion file system is designed to work with containerised workloads.
 Therefore, it requires the use of a container-native platform for the execution of your pipeline.
-Currently, Fusion is only available in AWS Batch compute environments in Tower.

 Fusion is run inside the container, this is why it trys to minimize memory usage and uses a disk baked cache to temporally store in file chunks downloaded/uploaded from S3.
 By default is using temporal folder "/tmp" in the instance as disk cache.